Mohitsharma44/kubernetes-playground/webapp/README.md

 to one of the containers listening on `port` (30000 in this case, where our python app is listening for HTTP traffic)

+> Which backend pod to use is decided based on the SessionAffinity of the Service.
+> By default, the choice is round-robin.
+This can be changed by setting
+> service.spec.sessionAffinity (another example is "ClientIP".
+"None" = round robin)

 ### Run the setup